qarmin/czkawka/instructions/Instruction.md

 Each configuration saves results to different cache files to save users from invalid results.

-Some images broke hash functions and create hashes full of `0` or `255`, so these images are silently excluded(probably proper error reporting should be provided).
+Some images broke hash functions and create hashes full of `0` or `255`, so these images are silently excluded from end results(but still are saved to cache).

 You can test each algorithm with provided CLI tool, just put to folder `test.jpg` file and run inside this command `czkawka_cli tester -i`